 Academic Consideration for Students with Extenuating Circumstances

-For students enrolled in 200-level courses who require an exam deferral, please contact your home faculty or visit home faculty website for Academic Consideration policies and procedures.
-Students enrolled in 700-level courses who need to defer, please send an email to the Law Certificate Coordinator, Amanda Blair at email@example.com.
+If you are enrolled in 200-level Law course(s) and require academic consideration, please contact your home faculty or visit home faculty website for Academic Consideration policies and procedures.

 Examples of non-extenuating circumstances: